hadirezaei1377/w3schools/c++/oop.md

       cout << "The dog says: bow wow \n";
     }
 };
-Remember from the Inheritance chapter that we use the : symbol to inherit from a class.

 Now we can create Pig and Dog objects and override the animalSound() method: